Signed in as:

 In 1992, Bluff’s interests changed dramatically.
 He lost two helicopters, one in Deer Valley where he had a pilot school and one in Lake Powell, fortunately without fatalities.
 He decided to go back into the family business and went to work in Southern California, leaving one Jet Ranger in Sedona to carry on the tours.
 In California, he met Mel Cane, who operated a helicopter business out of Gillespie Field near San Diego.
 He talked to Cane about his helicopter operation in Sedona, hoping that Cane would buy him out.
 Cane looked around Sedona and made a business decision to start his own helicopter tour company.
 He called it Skydance Helicopters.

 In February 1993, Jack Seeley needed a break from the high stress commuter business and sold Air Sedona to Lake Powell Air Services, which was owned by Scenic Air, an arm of Sky West.
-Seeley had been using four- and six- passenger planes.
-The new management brought in nine-seater twin Piper Navahos and cut the number of round-trip flights to four daily.
+Seeley had been using 4- and 6- passenger planes.
+The new management brought in 9-seater twin Piper Navahos and cut the number of round-trip flights to four daily.
 For whatever reasons, the number of passengers dwindled and, in August 1995, commuter service ended.

 Sedona Airport began in 1955 through the incredible entrepreneurial spirit and determination of two men, Joe Moser and Ray Steele.
 With each decade since then, there have been significant changes in the services the airport provides to the aviation and local communities.